Values still relevant today

 City punk, country punk

-Photographic portrait interviews
+Photographic interviews

 A tour of Punk France for a traveling exhibition